Skip to Main Content

 Underground Downspouts: The Basics

-Underground downspouts are exactly what they sound like: downspouts that professional basement and foundation repair contractors will install under your lawn to protect your home from water damage.
+Underground downspouts are exactly what they sound like downspouts that professional basement and foundation repair contractors will install under your lawn to protect your home from water damage.
 These downspouts frequently pair with French drains to keep water from re-entering your home after it’s been redistributed out into your lawn or local sewer system.

 The Benefits of Installing Underground Downspouts

-If you have a large lawn or are worried about the overall upkeep of your landscaping, underground downspouts make ideal and simple waterproofing solutions.
+If you have a large lawn or are worried about the overall upkeep of your landscaping, underground downspouts are ideal and simple waterproofing solutions.
 These downspouts will be out of sight all year round, making it easier for you to mow the lawn or host events at your home.
-They’ll also work overtime to keep water from damaging your basement and foundation, directing water out into your lawn, the street, or into the local sewer system.
+They’ll also work overtime to keep water from damaging your basement and foundation, directing water out into your lawn, the street, or the local sewer system.

-• Interior drainage
+- Interior drainage

-• Sump pump
+- Sump pump

-• Dehumidifier
+- Dehumidifier

-• Waterproof insulation
+- Waterproof insulation

-• Vapor barrier
+- Vapor barrier

 You can always reach out for a free inspection and quote to see which of these solutions – and which combinations – will serve your home best.